North Slope Borough

 - Borough/Census Area FIPS Code

 - The North Slope Borough is the largest borough in Alaska, over 15% of the state's total land area.
 It consists primarily of the north and northeastern coast of Alaska, including the Brooks Range and most American land north of the Arctic Circle.

 - The borough's climate is arctic.
 Temperatures range from -56 to 78 °F. Precipitation is light, with an average of 5 inches a year and snowfall averaging 20 inches a year.

 - Sq Mi Water

 History and Culture

-- Inupiat Eskimos have lived in the region for centuries, active in trading between Alaskan and Canadian bands.
+- The word ?I?upiat? means ?the real people.?
+Inupiat Eskimos have inhabited the Arctic for thousands of years, traditionally following animal migrations and subsisting on whale, caribou, walrus, seal and birds.
+This region has been inhabited for centuries.
 Atqasuk was a source of coal during World War II.
 Oil exploration in the 1960s led to the development of the huge reserves in Prudhoe Bay and, subsequently, the Trans-Alaska Pipeline in the 1970s.
 The borough incorporated in 1972.
 Today, oil operations support between 4,000 and 5,000 oil company and support service employees in the region.
 After the passage of the Alaska Native Claims Settlement Act (ANCSA) in 1971, families from Barrow re-settled the abandoned villages of Atqasuk and Nuiqsut.

-- The majority of permanent residents are Inupiat Eskimos.
+- The North Slope Borough is made up of eight villages, with populations ranging from 250 to 4,429.
+The majority of permanent residents are Inupiat Eskimos.
 Traditional marine mammal hunts and other subsistence practices are an active part of the culture.

 - Federally Recognized Tribe